Operational Level Agreement

 - description of the OLA

-When it’s a Greenfield project, internal department pilots operations and observes the trends, issues, and patterns for few months and then baselines OLAs.
+When it’s a Greenfield project, the internal department pilots operations and observes the trends, issues, and patterns for a few months and then baselines OLAs.
 The service provider should keep revisiting the piloted OLAs and redefine them after the observations.

-In this phase OLAs are standardized and published.
+In this phase, OLAs are standardized and published.
 Management and stakeholders are made aware of the consolidated OLAs.

-In this phase OLAs are activated for the live IT operations.
-IT operations take the defined OLAs as a baseline, and execute the IT operations.
+In this phase, OLAs are activated for the live IT operations.
+IT operations take the defined OLAs as a baseline and execute the IT operations.

 Monitoring is the main focus of SLM, which involves:

 Reactive monitoring: monitoring the weekly reports, monthly reports, quarterly reports and evaluates the quality of services.